Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 - *Line 3:* Usually just a `+` and sometimes followed by the read information in line 1
 - *Line 4:* Individual base qualities (must be same length as line 2)

-Here is what a the first record of an example FASTQ file looks like
+Here is what the first record of an example FASTQ file looks like
 ```
 @SRR1039508.1 HWI-ST177:290:C0TECACXX:1:1101:1225:2130 length=63
 CATTGCTGATACCAANNNNNNNNGCATTCCTCAAGGTCTTCCTCCTTCCCTTACGGAATTACA